trikxi666/BitcoinLottery/README.md

 # BitcoinLottery

-Python script to generate BTC adresses in the hope one with actual btc will be found
+Python script to generate random BTC adresses.
+If you find an address with wallet balance, you win!

 ## Requirements